AVEVA/CONNECT-data-services-developer-docs/content/overview/who-uses-ocs.md

 Data scientists can easily integrate operational data from multiple sources for a variety of applications, such as process optimization and maintenance.
 Better data modeling enables smart decision-making based on clear answers about what is most relevant to a company’s goals.
 OCS uses the entire data infrastructure to gather the right type of data for modeling tools that answer business questions such as maintenance and demand forecasting.

-OCS enables this process in the following ways:
+OCS improves business insight by:

 - Allowing the operations department and data scientists to share data and collaborate more effectively
 - Providing an environment in which data analysis artifacts are saved, enabling the data scientist to modify their models and workflow more efficiently